abbasabdallah13/mariage/README.md

 - The DDAY is done
 - We cannot access home page from url if not logged in (security)
 - The error from login page when no user found is fixed
+- Need to organise the fetch in data.js

 ## what are you working on ?

 Julien : I'am going week end until sunday .
 Good luck.
-Sunny : Login page css, Home page logic
+Sunny : Generating questions

 ## Design